skip to main content

 Q: What services does the Counseling Center offer?

-A: The University Counseling Center is a professional facility offered by the University of Mississippi to assist students, faculty, and staff with many types of life stressors which interrupt day-to-day functioning.
+A: The University Counseling Center is a professional counseling facility offered by the University of Mississippi to assist students, faculty, and staff with many types of life stressors which interrupt day-to-day functioning.
 We offer individual counseling, couple’s counseling, group counseling, crisis intervention, assessments and referrals, outreach programs, psychiatric services, consultations, and substance abuse services.

 Q: Who can use the UCC?